University of Belgrade, Yugoslavia

 Univ. of Oxford, Warwick, York, London(UC), Lille, Paris, Karlsruhe, Darmstadt, Bielefeld, Bonn, Budapest(CEU), Dortmund, Münster.

-“Avoiding Logical Determinism and Retaining the Principle of Bivalence Within Temporal Modal Logic” (forthcoming in Springer Collection of Essays on Spice and Time, E. Fano and F. Orilia eds.)
+“Avoiding Logical Determinism and Retaining the Principle of Bivalence Within Temporal Modal Logic: Time as a Line-In-Drawing”, in Time and

 “The Philosophical Impact of the Löwenheim-Skolem Theorem”, in: Between Logic and Reality, M. Trobok et al. eds., Springer, 2011.